 - Talk therapy as a way to talk through stressors you need help with

 - Group therapy for coping skills development and implementation

 - 12-Step group therapy for co-occurring substance abuse counseling

 - Cognitive behavioral therapy, which encourages dysfunctional pattern recognition and change

 - Dialectical behavior therapy as a way to regain control over strong emotions that color your perception

 One of the most successful aspects of the ADHD treatment services is mindfulness training.
 It helps people in recovery as well as those with strong emotions.
 You learn to examine situations without judgment.
 Doing so lets you accept your feelings without immediately acting on them.

 It gives you a buffer between recognition and reaction.
 In the past, you might have dealt with the situation via an automatic response.
 Now, you practice restraint.
 That said, medication management might be part of the equation.

 Help Is a Call Away

 Choose residential treatment to get away from it all.
 It’s a great way to refocus and make changes.
-A successful ADHD treatment program is just a call away.
+A successful ADHD treatment services is just a call away.
 Connect with Rose Hill Center therapists today by dialing 866-367-0220 now.